Deborah-Tipiyion/Anitas-Kitchen/README.md

 # Anitas-Kitchen
-Independent Project #4 | Anita's Kitchen Website
+Anita's Kitchen Website

 {ANITA'S KITCHEN}
  {August 2023}
 By {Deborah Tipiyion}
 Description
 This is the landing page for a kitchen website.
 The project is to test the knowledge and skills i have gained in html and css and the ability to create webpages using them.
-I am supposed to create a webpage similar to this one below;
+I am supposed to create a webpage similar to the one povided as the assignment.

-Anitas Kitchen (1).jpg
 Live link to the website ;https://deborah-tipiyion.github.io/Anitas-Kitchen/

 Pre-requisites
-Linux/Windows/MacOS
-Browser
+Linux/Windows/MacOS,
+Browser,
-Github account
+Github account,
-At least 2GB RAM
+At least 2GB RAM,
-At least 3GB ROM
+At least 3GB ROM,
-Visual Studio Code
+Visual Studio Code.

 Setup/Installation Requirements